SamiPerttu/fundsp/README.md

 Networks can also be combined inline with components from the preludes.
 The components are first converted to `Net`.

-When you need dynamic processing, you can start it with `Net::wrap`, which converts any unit into a network.
+When we need dynamic processing, we can start it with `Net::wrap`, which converts any unit into a network.
+Also, we can control when to cross from the static realm into the dynamic by the placement of `Net::wrap`.

 ```rust
 use fundsp::hacker::*;